arminschaffer/flight_price_tracker/README.md

 Database Integration: Saves all scraped data into a structured format for long-term price analysis.

-External Requests: handles user track request via google forms/sheets.
+External Requests: handles user track request via Google Forms.

 Tracker App: tracked prices can be accessed via a dashboard web app.